When are Secured Property Taxes due?

 What should I do if I don't receive a Secured Property Tax bill?

 A new property owner's regular secured tax bill is sent to the previous owner because the Tax Collector's Office is unaware the property has been sold.
 Regardless of the reason, if you do not receive a secured property tax bill by November 10th, contact this office at (213) 974-2111 and our automated answering system will help you with your request.
-If you wish to speak with an operator do not push any keys on your telephone, just wait till the message finishes and you will automatically be switched to an operator.
+If you wish to speak with an operator, press 1, 2, and 9 to reach an agent.
 A substitute bill may also be obtained at any Assessor's Regional Office, or submitting the Public Response Form - Secured Property Tax.
 When submitting the form please be sure to include your email address.

 What is a Supplemental Tax Bill?